 And please don't confuse our Pastured Eggs with "Free-Range" eggs.
 A Free Range label on an egg carton almost always means the chickens were raised in a crowded shed or barn with limited outdoor access and almost certainly no fresh grass.
 It is often not very different from how their conventional barn & cage counterparts are raised, and yet by meeting a few technical specs., these sellers can fetch premium prices, effectively cheating consumers.
 Don't be fooled; there is no substitute for real pasture in a hen's diet.

 Try an egg from our farm, the hens get up each morning by the sun (no artificial light), roam freely about their pasture.
-Their houses are moved to a new area each day.
-Their diet is supplemented with locally sourced grain.
 They snack on oyster shells at night to give their eggs a superb shell.
 And guess what...our eggs are not certified organic....But, they are the best eggs you ever tasted from the most well treated hens in Southern Illinois!

 Give our eggs a try.
 You'll love 'em.
 The Mulkeytown Fresh Farm -- Our Hens are on Grass!